owlsdepartment/ovee/docs/reactivity/overview.md

 ```

 So creating dialogs is quite simple: we create `Dialog` class instance (its implementation is irrelevant currently for us) and push it to the array.
 But what's about this `markRaw` method?!
-`ref` and `makeReactive` does a little bit of magic, that uwraps any nested `ref` inside it.
+`ref` and `makeReactive` do a little bit of magic, that unwraps any nested `ref` inside it.
 To prevent it, we use `markRaw` to say: "We want to keep it that way, don't touch it!".

 Further part is pretty simple, if user want's to open dialog immediately, he just needs to pass 2nd argument as `true`.